Aon Assessment Tests - The Complete Guide [2025]

 This position is the first digit of the operator.

-You will be presented with a grid containing a series of up to 5 different symbols, and a cell containing a question mark.
-You need to replace the question mark with the symbol that fits in that cell such that a given shape can only appear once in each row and once in each column.
+Each task presents a grid containing up to 5 different symbols and a cell with a question mark.
+Your challenge is to replace the question mark with the correct symbol, ensuring that each shape appears only once in each row and once in each column, following the given rules.

 What symbol should appear in place of the question mark?